Thousands march on May Day, demand better working conditions

 Police said about 5,000 people joined the march, which comes just over a week before senatorial elections are held in the country.
 One labor group said its members would not vote for any candidate endorsed by Duterte and burned an effigy of Duterte.

-Associated Press journalists Iya Forbes in Manila, Philippines, and Johnson Lai in Taipei, Taiwan, contributed to this report.
+Associated Press journalists Iya Forbes in Manila, Philippines, Johnson Lai in Taipei, Taiwan, and Andi Jatmiko in Jakarta, Indonesia, contributed to this report.